spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-postmoogle.md

 The playbook can install and configure [Postmoogle](https://github.com/etkecc/postmoogle) for you.

-It's a bot/bridge you can use to forward emails to Matrix rooms.
-Postmoogle runs an SMTP email server and allows you to assign mailbox addresses to Matrix rooms.
+Postmoogle is a bot/bridge you can use to forward emails to Matrix rooms.
+It runs an SMTP email server and allows you to assign mailbox addresses to Matrix rooms.

 See the project's [documentation](https://github.com/etkecc/postmoogle) to learn what it does and why it might be useful to you.